petergridge/openweathermaphistory/README.md

   ,0]|max
 }}
 ```
+## Using the cumulative data (under development)
+A common usecase is to show daily/monthly rainfall.
+Using the cumulative data elements this can be achieved with the [Utility Meter sensor](https://www.home-assistant.io/integrations/utility_meter/)

 ## Available variables
 ### For each day of history available, day 0 represent the past 24 hours